 It IPOed in 1999, just to blow up by 2001 when the dot-com bubble burst.

-It didn’t help neither that by 2000 Webvan had accumulated a net loss of over $453 million, and an accumulated deficit of $617 million.
+It didn’t help either that by 2000 Webvan had accumulated a net loss of over $453 million and an accumulated deficit of $617 million.

 Indeed, Webvan’s overall idea was great.
 How so?
 By 2007, Amazon would start AmazonFresh and in 2017, Jeff Bezos’ would further complete the acquisition of Whole Foods.
 Today the integration between AmazonFresh and Whole Foods is proving viable.